kateolmstead/playnomics-ios/README.md

 @end
 ```

-The Default message would be configured in the Control Panel to use this callback by placing this in the **Target Data** for the message :
+The Default message would be configured in the Control Panel to use this callback by placing this in the **Target Data** for the message:

 ```json
 {